Wrapped for Christmas

 Molly, is an 8 year old who can’t let a Christmas wish go.
 She orchestrates a romantic surprise for Ryan to win Heather back.
 It’s the winter wonderland that Heather dreamed of.
 Ryan wanted to show her the Christmas magic that she can feel as an adult.
 With all her family and friends support (they literally cheer her on) Heather and Ryan kiss under the mistletoe.

 She gets the promotion AND the man, that would NEVER happen on Hallmark.

 Loved the family dynamic in this.
 Heather going to her family and talking things through is something that doesn’t really happen on Hallmark… because the romantic leads family is usually dead.

-POC Alert: Flipping all racial tropes of Hallmark on their head, the majority of the cast is a minority without being about race.
+Minority Report: Flipping all racial tropes of Hallmark on their head, the majority of the cast is a minority without being about race.
 It can be done!
 POC can be romantic leads…

 Hallmark’s 2 Million per film budget is not being spent here at Lifetime.
 Lighting and set design a much more TV and less cinematic.

 The faces Jasmine Guy was pulling in this movie.
 Hahaha!
 So great.

 🎄🎄🎄🎄🎄 (5 Christmas Trees, I added an extra tree for Jackee Harry who is an American Treasure.)

 S6 E28- Poolboy Nightmare (Lifetime Movie) – Lifetime Uncorked